F1 Enthusiast | Michael Schumacher Fan | Grown to Respect Ayrton Senna | Discovering Past Masters in F1 | Amazed by F1 Cars!

 Take a closer look at the initial three-way battle between David, Michael and Mika:

-Check out Michael piling up over David at 1:40 minutes and then his overtaking move at 3:10 minutes.
+Check out Michael piling up over David and then his overtaking move.
 There was no DRS back then.
 How cool was that?

 Anyway, the race went Michael’s way, and despite one little hiccup where Michael lost control of the car, he did get it back.
 The United States GP took Michael to the top of the table and brought about his forty-second career victory!